Korkmatik/LEDArt/README.md

 # LedArt
 This is a Arduino Project which displays animations on a 8x8 LED Matrix.
-The animations can be switched with a button.
+The animations can be switched by presssing a button.

 <img src="res/all.jpg" alt="Picture of all components" width="50%"/>